probmods/webppl-editor/README.md

 - `get([key])`: retrieves the object with key `key`.
 When called with no key, returns the entire store.
 - `MCMCProgress()`: displays a progress bar during MCMC inference (work in progress).

+The library also provides a function `resumeTrampoline` for external library functions that need to do asynchronous work.

 Development: